-For the year ended December 31, 2019 (Predecessor), interest expense was \$5.4 million, primarily consisting of interest on our term loans under our Prior Credit Agreement (as defined below).
-For the Predecessor 2020 Period and Successor 2020 Period, interest expense was \$3.0 million and \$19.1 million, respectively.

-Interest expense in the Predecessor 2020 Period primarily consisted of interest on our term loans under our Prior Credit Agreement.
-Interest in the Successor 2020 Period consisted of interest expense under our Existing Credit Agreement.
+For the year ended December 31, 2019, interest expense was \$5.4 million, primarily consisting of interest on our term loans under our Prior Credit Agreement (as defined below).
+For the Predecessor 2020 Period and the Successor 2020 Period, interest expense was \$3.0 million and \$19.1 million, respectively.
+Interest expense in the Predecessor 2020 Period primarily consisted of interest on our term loans under the Prior Credit Agreement.
+Interest in the Successor 2020 Period consisted of interest attributable to the Existing Credit Agreement.

-Interest expense increased \$7.1 million to \$12.5 million for the year ended December 31, 2020 on a pro forma basis from \$5.4 million for the year ended December 31, 2019 (Predecessor).
-This was primarily due to our entry into the Existing Credit Agreement on May 14, 2020, which added an additional \$210.0 million in principal amount in term loans and \$50.0 million in delayed draw loans, partially offset by the assumed repayment of certain indebtedness under the Existing Credit Agreement from the estimated net proceeds of this offering described in "Use of Proceeds."
-This increase in principal balance and the repayment of the debt facilities is included for the year ended December 31, 2020 on a pro forma basis due to the pro forma adjustments assuming the TPG Acquisition and this offering had occurred on January 1, 2020.
-Further, on November 4, 2020, we amended the Existing Credit Agreement and added an aggregate of \$115.0 million in loan commitments.
+Interest expense increased \$18.1 million to \$23.5 million for the year ended December 31, 2020, on a pro forma basis, from \$5.4 million for the year ended December 31, 2019.
+This was primarily due to our entry into the Existing Credit Agreement on May 14, 2020 under which we borrowed an additional \$210.0 million in principal in term loans and \$50.0 million in delayed draw loans.
+This increase in principal balance is included for the full fiscal year of 2020 due to the pro forma adjustments assuming the impact of the TPG Acquisition as of January 1, 2020.
+Further, on November 4, 2020, we amended the Existing Credit Agreement, adding an aggregate \$115.0 million in loan commitments.